 - The design and construction of large, complex aquariums; and

-- Numerous design-build and EPC projects including beef processing facilities, cogeneration and power plants, prisons and correctional facilities, convention centers, research facilities, and environmental remediation and closure projects.
+- Numerous design-build and EPC projects including beef processing facilities, cogeneration and power plants, prisons and correctional facilities, military defense projects, research facilities, and environmental remediation and closure projects.

 Mr. Corgan is a Fellow of The American College of Construction Lawyers.
-He was recognized in 2009, 2011, 2012, 2014, 2015, 2016, 2017 and 2018 by the prestigious Legal 500 US in the area of Construction Law, The International Who's Who of Business Lawyers for 2009, 2010, 2011, 2013, and 2014 for Construction Law, and Corporate Counsel's Top Lawyers for 2011.
-He was also honored in 2014, 2015, 2016, 2017 and 2018 as a "Leading Lawyer" by Legal 500 US for Construction Law.
-Mr. Corgan was recognized in The Best Lawyers in America® for Construction Law in 2019 and each of the 11 years immediately preceding.
-He was also named an "Atlanta Lawyer of the Year" in 2014 for Construction Litigation and again in 2015 for Construction Law by The Best Lawyers in America®.
-Mr. Corgan is listed in the 2018 and nine years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Construction Law, and he is listed as #1 in the 2011, 2012, and 2013 editions and as a "Star Individual" nationally in the 2014, 2015, 2016, 2017, and 2018 editions.
+He was recognized in 2009, 2011, 2012, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021 and 2022 by the prestigious Legal 500 US in the area of Construction Law, recognized repeatedly for Construction in The International Who's Who of Business Lawyers, and Corporate Counsel's Top Lawyers for 2011.
+He was also honored in 2014, 2015, 2016, 2017, 2018 and 2019 as a "Leading Lawyer" and in 2020 and 2021, he was named to its “Hall of Fame” by Legal 500 US for Construction Law.
+Mr. Corgan was recognized in The Best Lawyers in America® for Construction Law in 2022 and each of the 14 years immediately preceding.
+He was also named an "Atlanta Lawyer of the Year" in 2014 and 2020 for Construction Litigation and again in 2015 for Construction Law by The Best Lawyers in America®.
+Mr. Corgan is listed in the 2022 and 13 years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Construction Law, and he is listed as #1 in the 2011, 2012, 2013, 2020, 2021 and 2022 editions, and as a "Star Individual" nationally in the 2022 and the eight immediately preceding editions.
 Mr. Corgan has been recognized as a Top 100 Georgia "Super Lawyer" by Super Lawyers magazine.
-He was also named a Georgia "Super Lawyer" in the area of Construction/Surety in 2013 and the six years immediately preceding and again in 2018 and the four years immediately preceding for Construction Litigation by Super Lawyers magazine.
+He was also named a Georgia "Super Lawyer" in the area of Construction/Surety in 2013 and the six years immediately preceding and again in 2022 and the eight years immediately preceding for Construction Litigation by Super Lawyers magazine.
 Mr. Corgan was named a leading practitioner in Construction Law in 2014 and 2016 by Legal Media Group's Expert Guides Best of the Best USA and in 2018, he was recognized by Legal Media Group's Expert Guides Best of the Best USA as one of the "Top 30 Experts" in Construction Law.
 Mr. Corgan is listed in Euromoney's Best of the Best USA 2018 Expert Guide for Construction.
 He is AV® rated by Martindale-Hubbell.*

 Represented an EPC contractor, which was a limited partnership comprised of three international design and construction firms, in litigation in Kansas state court concerning the design and construction of a coal-fired boiler for a new power plant in Texas.
 Millions of dollars in claims against the designer/manufacturer of the coal-fired boiler were successfully resolved by designer/manufacturer’s payment of a mid-eight-figure amount.

-Represented a contractor on a $14 million claim for delay, insufficiency, and acceleration costs on construction of a hydrogen plant.
-After a four week arbitration, recovered in excess of 90% of damages sought, plus interest and attorneys’ fees.
+Represented a contractor on a significant claim for delay, inefficiency, and acceleration costs on construction of a hydrogen plant.
+After a four-week arbitration, recovered in excess of 90% of damages sought, plus interest and attorneys’ fees.

-Claims in excess of $75 million litigated for EPC contractor against manufacturer of coal-fired boiler.
+Litigated claims in excess of $75 million for an EPC contractor against the manufacturer of a coal-fired boiler.

-Represented a heavy mechanical contractor in a five week arbitration relating to design and construction of HRSG.
-Obtained $26.4 million dollar award that consisted of 100% of damages sought, attorneys’ fees, costs, expenses, and pre-Award and post-Award interest.
+Represented a heavy mechanical contractor in a five-week arbitration relating to design and construction of a heat recovery steam generator (HRSG).
+Obtained $26.4 million dollar award that consisted of 100% of damages sought, attorneys’ fees, costs, expenses, and pre-award and post-award interest.

 Recovered $9.8 million on claims of $10.3 million, plus attorneys’ fees, interest, costs and expenses after 36-hearing day arbitration.
 Also defeated counterclaims totaling $55 million in their entirety.
 Award was issued on August 6, 2009, and confirmed by the United States District Court for the Southern District of Iowa on November 23, 2009.
-The case involved the production of over three million electronic documents, and required their review, organization and utilization for depositions and the arbitration hearings.
+The case involved the production of more than 3,000,000 electronic documents, and required their review, organization, and utilization for depositions and the arbitration hearings.

 Insights View All